HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 ⚖️ The High-Volume Powerhouses: Python and SQL stand out as incredible value drivers—maintaining very high median salaries while supporting a massive volume of market opportunities (each exceeding 17,500+ job postings).

-📉 The Baseline Floor: Traditional spreadsheet software like Excel sits at the bottom of the top 10 list, proving that while it remains highly relevant in volume (6,258 postings), it does not carry the same financial leverage as programming or cloud infrastructure.
+📉 The Baseline Floor: Traditional spreadsheet software like Excel sits at the bottom of the top 10 list, proving that while it remains highly relevant in volume (More than 6k postings), it does not carry the same financial leverage as programming or cloud infrastructure.
   <img width="614" height="364" alt="ASAP3" src="https://github.com/user-attachments/assets/b12743b2-bd09-49ca-b96b-3eda4b278d89" />